fcoespinoza/fcoespinoza.github.io/content/authors/admin/_index.md

   # and uncomment the lines below.
   - icon: cv
     icon_pack: ai
-    link: uploads/resume.pdf
+    link: uploads/FEspinoza CV.pdf

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Francisco Espinoza is a PhD Candidate in Politics at The University of Manchester.
-He holds a Master degree in Political Science and BA in Sociology by the University of Chile.
-His doctoral thesis studies the patterns of economic performance and electoral behaviour in Latin American countries.
-His academic research experience includes roles as a research associate in the MOBILISE project and as a research assistant in The READY Study.
+Francisco Espinoza is a PhD student in Politics from The University of Manchester, UK, where he is currently a Lecturer in Politics.
+He also earned a Master’s degree in Political Science and a Bachelor’s degree in Sociology from the University of Chile.
+His doctoral research employed cross-sectional survey data and subnational economic series to examine how social and gender inequalities influence the relationship between economic conditions and electoral behaviour across Latin America.
+His academic research experience includes roles as a research associate and research assistant in longitudinal survey projects and comparative studies.
 {style="text-align: justify;"}